-VCE Legal Studies examines the institutions and principles that are essential to Australia's legal system.
-Students develop an understanding of the rule of law, law-makers, key legal institutions, rights protection in Australia, and the justice system.
+VCE Legal Studies examines the institutions and principles that are essential to the Australian legal system.
+Students develop an understanding of the rule of law, law-makers, legal institutions, the relationship between the people and the Australian Constitution, the protection of rights in Australia, and the Victorian justice system.
 The subject enables students to become active and informed citizens by fostering critical thinking, legal reasoning and decision-making skills.